checkout/frames-android/README.md

             .setPhoneLabel("Phone No.")
 ```

-If you would like to allow users to input their billing details when completing the payment form, you can simply use the folllowing method:
+If you would like to allow users to input their billing details when completing the payment form, you can simply use the following method:
 ```java
         mPaymentForm
             ...
             .includeBilling(true); // false value will hide the option
 ```

-If you want to display only certain accepted card types you can select them in the following way:
+If you want to display a limited array of accepted card types you can select them in the following way:
 ```java
         mPaymentForm
             ...